Austin243/calypsetup/README.md

 # calypsetup

 `calypsetup` assembles the boilerplate required to launch CALYPSO + VASP structure searches.
 I built it so everyone in our lab could queue high-depth runs without spending an evening copy‑pasting POTCARs, hand-editing `input.dat`, or formatting new SLURM scripts.
 If you maintain your own POTCAR library and CALYPSO/VASP binaries, you can point the tool at them via a simple JSON config and let it lay out consistent calculation folders.
+The slurm scripts that are set up are set up to work with our slurm scheduler/partition, but can easily be adjusted in the code to reflect other schedulers/configurations.

 Calypso setup script to automate file setup for searches (with lots of config options for 2D searches in particular).